-It is easy to see that every computable number is nearly computable, and it follows from a theorem of Downey and LaForte \cite{DL02} that there exists a left-computable number which is nearly computable but not computable.
-We show that the only reordered computable numbers which are nearly computable are the computable numbers.
-For this proof we will use the following convenient characterization for left-computable numbers which are nearly computable.
+Every computable number is nearly computable, but the converse is not true.
+It follows from a theorem by Downey and LaForte~\cite{DL02} that there exists a left-computable number which is nearly computably but not computable.
+We will show that those numbers cannot be reordered computable.
+In order to prove this, we will use the following characterization for left-computable numbers which are nearly computable.